 We have not marketed, distributed or sold any products.
-The success of our business depends upon our ability to develop and commercialize our lead product candidate, CMX001, which has completed a Phase 2 clinical trial for the prevention of CMV infection in HSCT patients.
-We plan to initiate a Phase 3 clinical trial for CMX001 for the prevention of CMV infection in adult HSCT patients.
-We intend to use this trial as a basis to submit a new drug application (NDA) to the FDA under the accelerated approval pathway seeking regulatory approval to market CMX001 in the United States and equivalent applications outside the United States.
-In addition, we may conduct a separate Phase 3 clinical trial for the prevention of CMV infection in pediatric HSCT recipients.
+The success of our business depends upon our ability to develop and commercialize our lead product candidate, CMX001, which has completed a Phase 2 clinical trial for the prevention of CMV infection in adult HCT recipients.
+We plan to initiate a Phase 3 clinical trial for CMX001 for the prevention of CMV infection in adult HCT recipients.
+We intend to use this trial as a basis to submit a new drug application (NDA) to the FDA under the Accelerated Approval pathway seeking regulatory approval to market CMX001 in the United States and equivalent applications outside the United States.
+We also intend to conduct a confirmatory, second Phase 3 trial for the prevention of CMV infection in at-risk transplant recipients.
+This confirmatory, second trial should have a higher likelihood of clinical events in order to fulfill the requirements for Traditional Approval for prevention of CMV infection.
+Per FDA Regulations, the confirmatory second trial would usually be in progress at the time of NDA submission for Accelerated Approval.
+Potential study design and patient populations for a confirmatory, second trial are under discussion with the FDA.
 There is no guarantee that our Phase 3 clinical trials will be completed or, if completed, will be successful.
 The success of CMX001 will depend on several factors, including the following:

-- successful completion of nonclinical studies and successful enrollment and completion of clinical trials; - · receipt of marketing approvals from the FDA and similar regulatory authorities outside the United States for our product candidates; - establishing commercial manufacturing capabilities, either by building such facilities ourselves or making arrangements with third-party manufacturers: - · launching commercial sales of the product, whether alone or in collaboration with others; - · acceptance of the product by patients, the medical community and third-party payors; - · effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- · successful completion of nonclinical studies and successful enrollment and completion of clinical trials; - receipt of marketing approvals from the FDA and similar regulatory authorities outside the United States for our product candidates; - establishing commercial manufacturing capabilities, either by building such facilities ourselves or making arrangements with third-party manufacturers; - launching commercial sales of the product, whether alone or in collaboration with others; - acceptance of the product by patients, the medical community and third-party payors;

+- effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.